Agent Settings

 - Agent Overview — Return to the agent overview for a high-level perspective

-- Chat & Sandbox — Learn about the primary workspace
+- Chat & Computer — Learn about the primary workspace

 - Context & Configuration — Configure skills, instructions, and tools